icopy-site/awesome/docs/awesome/awesome-ios.md

 * [StepProgressView](https://github.com/yonat/StepProgressView) - Step-by-step progress view with labels and shapes.
 A good replacement for UIActivityIndicatorView and UIProgressView.
 * [BPBlockActivityIndicator](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/ppth0608/BPBlockActivityIndicator) - A simple and awesome Loading Activity Indicator(https://github.com/vsouza/awesome-ios/blob/master/with funny block animation) for your iOS app.
 * [JDBreaksLoading](https://github.com/jamesdouble/JDBreaksLoading) - You can easily start up a little breaking game indicator by one line.
+* [SkeletonView](https://github.com/Juanpe/SkeletonView) - An elegant way to show users that something is happening and also prepare them to which contents he is waiting.
 * [Windless](https://github.com/Interactive-Studio/Windless) - Windless makes it easy to implement invisible layout loading view.
+* [Skeleton](https://github.com/gonzalonunez/Skeleton) - An easy way to create sliding CAGradientLayer animations!
+Works great for creating skeleton screens for loading content.
 * [StatusBarOverlay](https://github.com/IdleHandsApps/StatusBarOverlay) - Automatically show/hide a "No Internet Connection" bar when your app loses/gains connection.
 It supports apps which hide the status bar and "The Notch"
 * [RetroProgress](https://github.com/hyperoslo/RetroProgress) - Retro looking progress bar straight from the 90s.
 * [LinearProgressBar](https://github.com/Recouse/LinearProgressBar) - Material Linear Progress Bar for your iOS apps.